 Funded by / Ownership

-Fast Company is owned by Mansueto Ventures, which is in turn owned by Joseph Daniel Mansueto, who is an American billionaire entrepreneur; the founder, majority owner and executive chairman of Morningstar, Inc. Revenue is earned through advertising, subscription fees and sponsored content.
+Fast Company is owned by Mansueto Ventures, which is owned by Joseph Daniel Mansueto, an American billionaire entrepreneur; the founder, majority owner, and executive chairman of Morningstar, Inc. Revenue is earned through advertising, subscription fees, and sponsored content.

 Analysis / Bias

 Overall, we rate Fast Company Left-Center biased based on story selection and editorial positions that moderately favor the left.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 8/27/2017) Updated (10/18/2019)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 8/27/2017) Updated (10/20/2022)